 Now, in 2022, even asset managers are tightening their controls regarding the use of unsanctioned apps after the crackdown on banks these past few years.

 Cases like these are likely to increase.
-Recent changes to the regulatory environment – and rigorous fines and enforcement actions – pose substantial risk to financial institutions, as they are forced to clamp down even harder on employee communications if they want to avoid fines.
+Changes to the regulatory environment – and rigorous fines and enforcement actions – pose a substantial risk to financial institutions, as they are forced to clamp down even harder on employee communications if they want to avoid fines.